basilky/gosdk-example/README.md

 - cd $GOPATH/src/gosdk-example && make
 - Now, a web server will be up and listening on localhost:3000 port.
 - Open a new terminal and run testAPIs.sh
+- This application uses CouchDB database and Raft ordering.
+This can be changed in the startFabric.sh file.

 ## What the make command does?